GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

     else
       {
         error_at (first_of_expr->get_locus (),
-      "value of type %s is not a valid write operand", print_type (expr.get_type ()));
+      "value of type %qs is not a valid write operand", print_type (expr.get_type ()));
         return Tree::error ();
       }